-1. For the fiscal year ended December 31, 2017 2.
-Commission identification number 40058 3.
+1. For the fiscal year ended December 31, 2018

+2. Commission identification number 40058 3.
 BIR Tax Identification No. 000-483-747-000 4.
 ORIENTAL PETROLEUM AND MINERALS CORPORATION Exact name of issuer as specified in its charter 5.
 Manila, Philippines Province, country or other jurisdiction of incorporation or organization 6.
 Industry Classification Code: [] (SEC Use Only) 7.
-34th Floor, c/o JG Summit, Robinsons Equitable Tower, ADB Avenue, Ortigas Center Pasig City Address of issuer's principal office 1600 Postal Code 8.
-(632) 637-1670 locals 278 and 281 Issuer's telephone number, including area code 9.
+Address of issuer's principal office Ath Floor, Robinsons Equitable Tower ADB Avenue, Ortigas Center Pasig City Address of issuer's principal office Postal Code 8.
+(632) 633-7631 locals 278 and 281 Issuer's telephone number, including area code 9.
 Not Applicable Former name, former address and formal fiscal year, if changed since last report 10.
 Securities registered pursuant to Sections 8 and 12 of the Code, or Sections 4 and 8 of the RSA Title of each Class Common Stock, P0.01 par value Number of shares of common stock outstanding 200 Billion 11.
 Are any or all of the securities listed on a Stock Exchange?
-Yes [x] No [] If yes, state the name of such Stock Exchange and the class/es of securities listed therein: Philippine Stock Exchange Class A and B
+Yes [x] No [] If yes, state the name of such Stock Exchange and the class/es of securities listed therein Philippine Stock Exchange Class A and B

-12. Indicate bv check mark whether the registrant t:
+40 T 1' 1 1 1 1 1 1 1 12.
+Indicate bv check mark whether the registrant: